knownmed/topology-grapher/README.md

 ### 2. Create a CI job that invokes that namespace or function

-This is an example of configuration you need to add to CircleCI to generate and publish graph information.
+Here’s an example [CircleCI](https://circleci.com/) job that generates and publishes the graph data:

 ```
   publish_topologies_graphs: